Use vulnerability scanning in offline and air-gapped environments

 kubectl get pods -n DEV-NAMESPACE

-6. Get a shell to the container.
+6. Get a shell to the container by running:

 kubectl exec --stdin --tty SCAN-PLUGIN-POD -c step-scan-plugin -- /bin/bash